firehol/website/content/support.md

 The preferred methods of contact are above.
 They enable the whole community to benefit from any discussion.

-If you need to correspond with us more confidentially you can do so with the following:
+If you need to correspond with us confidentially, e.g. on security matters, you can do so with the following:

 * [Costa Tsaousis](mailto:costa@firehol.org)
 * [Phil Whineray](mailto:phil@firehol.org)